Module ngx_http_proxy_module

 proxy_connect_timeout 60s;

-Defines a timeout for establishing a connection with the proxied server.
+Defines a timeout for establishing a connection with a proxied server.
 It should be noted that this timeout cannot usually exceed 75 seconds.

 proxy_cookie_domain domain replacement;